Stratification as a general variance reduction method for Markov chain Monte Carlo: EMUS for tails: An example from Bayesian inference

 where $R$ and $M$ are the range and the mean of the observed data, respectively.
 The posterior density is

 where $\theta = (\phi,\beta)$ denotes the vector of all parameters to be inferred, including the hyperparameter $\beta$.

-Several factors complicate inference based on this model: First, the mixture components are not identifiable; that is, the posterior distribution is invariant under permutation of the labels of the mixture components.
+Several factors complicate inference based on this model.
+First, the mixture components are not identifiable; that is, the posterior distribution is invariant under permutation of the labels of the mixture components.
 Consequences of non-identifiability are discussed at length in~\cite{jasra2005,Chopin2012}.
 In our computations in Section~\ref{subsec: numerical experiments}, we impose the constraint

 to ensure that the components are identifiable.
 Second, in Lemma~\ref{lem: posterior is unbounded}, we show that the posterior density may be unbounded, introducing spurious modes with infinite density.
 Finally, even with identifiability constraints, the posterior distribution may have multiple modes of finite posterior density.
 For example, see the modes reported in~\cite{Chopin2012}.
-These difficulties put the validity of point estimates such as the posterior mean in question.
 In Section~\ref{subsec: numerical experiments}, we use EMUS to efficiently visualize the posterior, assessing the effects of multimodality and unboundedness.

-We now discuss unboundedness of the posterior density in detail.
-It is well known that the likelihood function of a Gaussian mixture model is unbounded: Roughly speaking, the likelihood is infinite when a mixture component is collapsed on a single data point~\cite{aitkin2001}.
-For example, if one takes $q_1 >0$ and $\mu_1 = y_1$, then the likelihood tends to infinity as the precision $\lambda_1$ tends to infinity.
-Nonetheless, one might expect the posterior density $p(\theta \mid \mathbf{y})$ to be bounded, since the prior penalizes large values of the precisions $\lambda_i$.
-Unfortunately, this is not necessarily the case:
+We suspect that the unboundedness of the posterior for this model is well known.
+However, we are unable to find a reference, so we now explain.
+It is certainly well known that the likelihood of a Gaussian mixture model is unbounded: Roughly speaking, the likelihood is infinite when any mixture component is collapsed on a single data point~\cite{aitkin2001}.
+Nonetheless, one might expect the posterior density $p(\theta \vert \mathbf{y})$ to be bounded, since the prior penalizes large values of the precisions $\lambda_i$.
+This is not always the case when the data vector contains repeated entries:

 \begin{lemma} If any datum $y_i$ has frequency $N_i$ greater than